 Part-time programme lasts 24 months and consist of the same components as the full-time version.
 Students consult with the Head of Masters to establish a detailed plan of studies to fulfil the programme requirements.

 You can expect to enjoy predominantly small-group teaching and a considerable degree of individual attention from members of staff.
 MSc students are strongly encouraged to attend our seminars and research workshops.
 Our MSc students usually form a lively and cohesive group which plays an active role in the Division's academic and social life.

 You can find more details on our How to Apply page.

 If you have any questions regarding the application process, please contact the admission team at PGTapply.FSHS@soton.ac.uk.
-If you have questions regarding the academic aspect of the programme, please contact the Head of Masters’ programmes in Economics, dr. Max Kwiek, at M.Kwiek@soton.ac.uk.
+If you have questions regarding the academic aspect of the programme, please contact the Head of Masters’ programmes in Economics, Dr. Antonella Ianni, at A.Ianni@soton.ac.uk.

 - The Economics Division at Southampton has an international reputation for excellence in research and teaching.

 - We have one of the largest and most active econometric theory groups in the UK and a long-standing reputation in macroeconomics and microeconomic theory.
 Recent investments in a our experimental group reflect contemporary trends in the profession.

 - Our MSc Economics programme is recognised by the ESRC.